abienvenu/Kyela/README.md

 Basic Usage
 -----------

-* Point your browser to a website hosting the Kyela application, like http://kyela.net
+* Point your browser to a website hosting the Kyélà application, like http://kyela.net
 * Create a new poll
+* Bookmark the URL of the poll
 * Add participants and events
 * Update availabilities
 * Enjoy!